fcbertoldi/pew/README.md

 The `-i` option can be used to install one or more packages (by repeating the option) after the environment is created.

 The `-r` option can be used to specify a text file listing packages to be installed.
 The argument value is passed to `pip -r` to be installed.

+The `-c` option can be used to pass an alternative package installer.
+Currently supporting [uv](https://github.com/astral-sh/uv).

 ### workon ###